Calculators logocalculators.so

 4. Plan for longevity

-• Consider life expectancy (often 20+ years in retirement)
+Consider life expectancy (often 20+ years in retirement), account for healthcare costs, and plan for potential long-term care needs.

 Common mistakes to avoid